 Starting in 2015, Wisconsin voted to require the completion of continuing education credits.
 During each two-year renewal cycle, you must complete four hours of continuing education.
 One hour must focus on cosmetology laws and three hours must focus on safety, sanitation, and infection control.

 Furthering your knowledge and continuing your education may help you make the most of your career potential.
 The more skills you have, the more indispensable you can be to your employer.
 On top of that, a greater variety of skills may help you earn more money.
-According to O*Net, the average salary for a West Virginia cosmetologist is $19,200 per year.
+The average salary for a Wisconsin cosmetologist is $26,420 per year.
 Job growth in this field is encouraging, and you may be part of it by dedicating yourself to your education.
-By 2022, O*Net hopes to see a 13% increase in cosmetology jobs.
+By 2026, there is a predicted 6% increase in cosmetology jobs.

 Regardless of what you do in your cosmetology career, continuing education can help you do it better.
 If you learn a new technique that cuts down on processing time or cutting time, you may be able to fit more appointments into a day.
 This means more customers and possibly more income.
 You may even be able to change your actual job duties with continuing education.
 If you want to take on a management or training job at your salon, the skills you gain from continuing education seminar may help you get there.